 Bell was also a prolific and popular journalist and pamphleteer, not solely on art; his 1915 Peace at Once was destroyed by the British authorities for its advocacy of a settlement with the Germans, and On British Freedom (1923) took the issue of censorship head-on.
 In the 1930s, a combination of pacifism – and a belief, expressed in Civilization: an Essay (1928), that ‘civilization’ could be nourished under dictatorships – led him to support the appeasement of Hitler.

-Bell’s Proust, the first book on the author (1871–1922) of the novel A la recherche du temps perdu (1917– 27), was published by Leonard and Virginia Woolf’s Hogarth press in 1928, and suggested that his popularity stemmed from his ability to capture the ‘temporal colour’ of the age.
-The book is symptomatic of Bell’s broader tendencies towards all things French, and grew out of a period spent largely in Paris, meeting artists such as PICASSO.
+Bell’s Proust, the first book on the author (1871–1922) of the novel A la recherche du temps perdu (In Search of Lost Time) (1917– 27), was published by Leonard and Virginia Woolf’s ‘Hogarth Press’ in 1928, and suggested that his popularity stemmed from his ability to capture the ‘temporal colour’ of the age.
+The book is symptomatic of Bell’s broader tendencies towards all things French, and grew out of a period spent largely in Paris, meeting artists such as Pablo Picasso.
 In the later memoir Old Friends (1956), he reflected on his famous friendships with important modernist figures such as the poet T. S. Eliot.

-Tom Overton 2014

 References and further reading

-Beechey, J., (2001) Clive Bell, London: John Murray.
+Beechey, J. (2001) Clive Bell, London: John Murray.

-Bell, C., (1914) Art, London: Chatto & Windus.
+Bell, C. (1914) Art, London: Chatto & Windus.

---, (1915) Peace at Once, Manchester and London: National Labour Press.
+-- (1915) Peace at Once, Manchester and London: National Labour Press.

---, (1928) Proust, London: Hogarth Press, 1928.
+-- (1928) Proust, London: Hogarth Press, 1928.

 --, (1973) Civilization and Old friends, Chicago: University of Chicago Press.